 If you are just starting your game & supplementary music collections, many of the blogs I follow have both on their sites.
 I also recommend joining the Piano Book Club & Piano Game Club with TeachPianoToday.
-Getting new resources each month keeps the excitement up for students & teacher alike!
+Getting new resources each month keeps the excitement up for students & teachers alike!

-One of my students all-time favourite off-the-bench activities is our rhythm warm-ups.
+One of my students’ all-time favourite off-the-bench activities is our rhythm warm-ups.
 There were zero problems with keeping students engaged during this unit!

 4. Have fun!

 Go into every lesson with more energy than your student.
-It doesn’t matter how tired you are or what may be going on outside of lesson.
+It doesn’t matter how tired you are or what may be going on outside of the lesson.
 If you have lots of positive energy & are excited about what you will be sharing, they will catch onto that excitement as well.

 What do you mean lesson is over?